andrewabarca/bizible.en/help/api-connections/utilizing-bizibles-api-connections/facebook-api.md

 Q: What happens when Bizible tags the Ad?

-A: Facebook does not allow ads to be edited so Bizible needs to delete the creative, which contains the Destination URL, and then re-create the ad with the new parameters.&nbsp;
+A: Facebook does not allow ads to be edited so Bizible needs to delete the creative, which contains the Destination URL, and then re-create the ad with the new parameters.

 Q: Why does Bizible update all Facebook Ads?

-A: Bizible's process is to tag all ads in case they are re-activated.&nbsp;
+A: Bizible's process is to tag all ads in case they are re-activated.

 Q: What permission does the connected user need?